Worst-Case Services and State-Based Scheduling: Worst-Case Services

 \subsection{The Spectrum}

-A full-blown map between cumulative vectors is hard to comprehend.
-The concept of its spectrum helps us distill essential information from it.
-The motivating question is: for a causal scheduler, to guarantee $\bs\psi$, how much capacity must be reserved during any given period?
-According to (\ref{E:WCSDef+}), $d_j \geq \psi_j(\bs{q})$, while according to (\ref{E:arrival}), $d_i \leq q_i$.
-So there has to be
+Full-blown maps between cumulative vectors are difficult to visualize.
+The concept of spectrum helps us distill what is essential.
+The key question is: for the causal scheduler to guarantee $\bs\psi$, what capacity must be reserved during each slot interval?
+According to (\ref{E:WCSDef+}), given $\bs{q} \in \mb{U} \ua b$, to guarantee $\bs\psi$, $d_j \geq \psi_j(\bs{q})$ tasks must be served during interval $[t,t+j)$.
+But according to (\ref{E:arrival}), only $d_i \leq q_i$ tasks can be served during $[t, t+i)$ because tasks cannot be served before they arrive.
+It follows that